Moulya-Reddy/Certifications/README.md

-# Certifications

-This repository contains links to all the:

-1. Certificates I received.
+**Certifications**

+This repository showcases all the certifications and virtual internships I have completed.
+It includes:

+Course Completion Certificates

-2. Virtual Internships I completed.
+Virtual Internships

+Each entry is categorized and linked for easy access.